fugerit-org/fj-doc/fj-doc-mod-poi5/README.md

 [back to fj-doc index](../README.md)

+*Description* :
+This module is used for using importing Apache POI 5+, but at core it still use the normal [fj-doc-mod-poi module](../fj-doc-mod-poi/README.md).

 *Status* :
 Most basic features implemented. (proper color and font handling missing).
 For the intrinsic limitations of the XLS/XLSX format, it is possible to choose a some tables in the document and output it as excel sheets.